We put training wheels on the piano (well, sort of 🙂 )

 Piano Wizard bridges the gap between sheet music and your keyboard.

 One of the biggest hurdles for people learning to read music is the lack of a clear one-to-one relationship between the notes on a piece of sheet music and the keys on the keyboard.
-Piano Wizard gently eases the player into learning that connection so crucial to learning to read music.
+Our piano software method gently eases the player into learning that connection so crucial to learning to read music.

 Focusing on the translation of the hieroglyphics of music notation as a FIRST STEP is one of the contributing factors making practicing painful and unenjoyable.
 With Piano Wizard, notation is a NEXT STEP after the student is already playing REAL SONGS.